-The European commission has launched an app that contains practical advises and information for students participating in an Erasmus exchange or traineeship.
+The European commission has an app with practical advise and information for students participating in an Erasmus exchange or traineeship.

-Useful information can be found at GoinGlobal.
-With country-specific information on how to apply for jobs/traineeships, labour market trends and other resources available.
-You can also find advice on how to write a job/traineeship application, advice for job interviews, as well as information on work permits, visa regulations and salary levels.
+Useful information can be found at the GoinGlobal website.
+It has country-specific information on how to apply for jobs and traineeships as well as information on work permits, visa regulations and salary levels.